 After the baby comes it can be difficult to get back to who you are in your relationship.
-Especially if we’ve had a difficult birth, the last thing we’re thinking about is how to bond with your spouse after baby.
+Especially if we’ve had a difficult birth, the last thing we’re thinking about is how to bond with your spouse after having the baby.
 As moms we are physically and mentally torn between being a source of comfort, love, food, and more for our babies.
 As they get older that desire to do for them doesn’t go away completely.

 When I think about what I want to do with my husband we gravitate towards the same things – going out to eat or the movies.
 But, in 2020 I’m ready to change that – it’s time to get creative before we find ourselves in a rut.
 I want to keep the romance alive with a baby and toddler at home.

 It’s important to continue to grow the relationship as the family grows.
 Also, if you’re like me and tend to overthink things – make it easy on yourself.
 Just focus on what would be fun to do and do that to bond with your spouse after baby, just schedule it, sis!